LK4D4/lk4d4.darth.io/content/posts/timers.md

 will be in form of commented Go code.
 Code is direct copy from `src/runtime/time.go` file with added comments.
 ```
-// Add a timer to the heap and start or kick the timer proc.
+// Add a timer to the heap and start or kick the timerproc if the new timer is
-// If the new timer is earlier than any of the others.
+// earlier than any of the others.
-// Timers are locked.
 func addtimerLocked(t *timer) {
 	// when must never be negative; otherwise timerproc will overflow
 	// during its delta calculation and never expire other runtime·timers.